verveguy/clip2tana/README.md

     - <line breaks are preserved for multiple lines>
 ```

-For posterity's sake, if the original meta tag differs from the cleaned up version, both will be included on their own lines. (i.e. - Description:: <cleaned up description> and - og:Description:: <original unchanged meta tag> may both be listed so you can compare them.)
+For posterity's sake, if the original meta tag differs from the cleaned up version, both will be included on their own lines. (i.e. `- Description:: <cleaned up description>` and `- og:Description:: <original unchanged meta tag>` may both be included fields so you can compare them.)

 # Installing without building